 The Audix D4 Polar Response Graph

-In this dual-diagram polar response graph, we see the low-end frequencies on the left and the high-end frequencies on the right.
+This dual-diagram polar response graph shows the low-end frequencies on the left and the high-end frequencies on the right.

 At the high-end, the D4 becomes almost hemispherical rather than truly hypercardioid.
 The rear lobe of sensitivity is nearly negligible, though technically there.
 In the upper-frequency range, noted by 16,000 Hz, the D4 becomes extremely directional.